 For more on using rideshare services to the cruise port, see our write-up here for full details.

 If you don’t want to use rideshare services like Uber/Lyft, you can always take a cab from the airport or anywhere else around town.
 Expect the rates to be a little more expensive, but still reasonable and convenient for getting to the port.

 We’ve listed the estimated taxi fare from popular areas to the Port of Baltimore in the table above.

 Keep in mind that if you are coming directly from an area airport, you shouldn’t have to wait long to catch a taxi.
 If you are at a hotel or some other location in the area, you’ll want to call a cab in advance to give it time to come reach you before.

 Second, cruise transfers are extremely limited.
-In this case, it runs only from the airport to the terminal, and only on the day of sailing.
+They typically run only from the airport to the terminal, and only on the day of sailing.
 So if you come in early or are staying at a hotel in the area, then the cruise line transfer isn’t a viable option.